Friday, August 31, 2012

 1. Background: mathematicians / theoretical physicists / computer scientists / academic economists

-Type of knowledgea priori
+Type of knowledge: a priori

 Beliefs: "There exist absolute immutable truths of the markets."